Laws of Attraction: Reception

-Laws of Attraction received generally negative reviews from critics, as it holds a 18% rating on Rotten Tomatoes where the site calls the film "a bland and forgettable copy of Adam's Rib."
+Laws of Attraction received generally negative reviews from critics, as it holds an 18% rating on Rotten Tomatoes where the site calls the film "a bland and forgettable copy of Adam's Rib."
 On Metacritic, the film holds a 38/100 rating, indicating "generally unfavorable" reviews.

 The film opened at No. 5 in the US box office in the weekend of 30 April 2004, raking in US$6,728,905 in its first opening weekend.